 The Path to Mastery

-Once you have a solid grasp of all of these techniques, you can ramp up your performance by using them together.
-You could shake 2 cocktails at once, shake 1 whilst you stir another (a show of impressive physical dexterity!), shake whilst you garnish, etc, etc.
+Once you have a solid grasp of all of these bartending techniques, you can ramp up your performance by using them together in your cocktail making.
+You could shake two cocktails at once, shake one whilst you stir another (a show of impressive physical dexterity!), shake whilst you garnish, etc, etc.

 It’s ok to get creative here :-).

 From there, the path to mastery moves beyond technique.
 Mastery in making cocktails requires an intimate understanding of all the products you use and how they mix together.